mpichelm/WindTurbineControl/README.md

 # WindTurbineControl
 Arduino code to control a homemade wind turbine

-The "ExternalLibraries" folder contain third party code that is not part of this proyect.
-All information about the autors can be found there.
-This content needs to be copied to the Arduino libraries folder, tipically "C:\Program Files (x86)\Arduino\libraries"
+The "libraries" folder contain third party code that is not part of this project.
+All information about the authors can be found in the respective folders.
+All the subfolders contained in "libraries" must be copied to the Arduino libraries folder, tipically "C:\Program Files (x86)\Arduino\libraries".